 Design weights account for the different probabilities of being sampled.
-The sample design is self-weighting at the level of Administrative Region.
-This means that all dwellings in the Administrative Region have the same probability of being selected in the sample.
+The sample design is self-weighting at the level of Administrative Region and the 4 special territories for which the sample size was augmented to satisfy required precision criteria.
+The sampling rates for the 9 large cities and 2 special territories are the same as for the corresponding Administrative RegionThis means that all dwellings in the Administrative Region and the 4 special territories have the same probability of being selected in the sample.
 The design weight is the inverse of the probability of selection.
 That is if the probability of selection in a region is 1/200, then the design weight for the Administrative Region would be 200.
-All respondent households (and persons within) in the region receive the design weight for the region.
+All respondent households (and persons within) in the region (or subnational area) receive the design weight for the region (or subnational area).